astha-awasthi/astha-awasthi/README.md

 - 🔭 I’m currently Working on Web Development Projects
 - 🌱 I’m currently learning JS
 - 👯 I’m looking to collaborate with other developers and designers
-- ⚡ Fun fact: I am also a active listener.
+- ⚡ I am also an active listener.
 - 🌱 I’m currently doing 100 Days Of Code Challenge <a href="https://github.com/AsthaAwasthi0510/100daysofcodechallenge" target="blank">100DaysOfCodeChallenge</a>